MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- On the Implicit Bias of Adam. [[paper]](https://arxiv.org/abs/2309.00079)
+  - Matias D. Cattaneo, Jason M. Klusowski, Boris Shigida.
+  - Key Word: Adam; Implicit Bias; Ordinary Differential Equations.
+  - <details><summary>Digest</summary> This paper explores the concept of implicit regularization in optimization algorithms like RMSProp and Adam, comparing it to previous work on gradient descent trajectories.
+It demonstrates that these algorithms exhibit implicit regularization effects influenced by their hyperparameters and training stage.
+Specifically, they either penalize the one-norm of loss gradients or hinder its decrease.
+The paper supports these findings with numerical experiments and discusses their potential impact on generalization in machine learning.

 - Sharpness Minimization Algorithms Do Not Only Minimize Sharpness To Achieve Better Generalization. [[paper]](https://arxiv.org/abs/2307.11007)
   - Kaiyue Wen, Tengyu Ma, Zhiyuan Li.
   - Key Word: Sharpness-Aware Minimization.